landrevj/nixos/modules/nixos/hardware/vfio/readme.md

 At some point I booted the Win11 VM and it didn't have internet access.
 It *did* show a working ethernet device and `ipconfig` showed it had an IP address.

-Some searching let me to this [stackoverflow answer](https://superuser.com/a/1725346) which resolved things.
+Some searching led me to this [stackoverflow answer](https://superuser.com/a/1725346) which resolved things.
 We just need to make sure the VM uses our actual ethernet device.

 #### Solution
 Run `route` and note the default interface's name, `enp9s0` in this case: